 Top Hiking Trails in Metro Vancouver

-With the help of Vancouver Trails, we’ve selected our top picks for scenic hikes that are great for beginners looking to get into more serious hikes.
+We’ve selected our top picks for hikes that are great for beginners that want to take on a more serious trail.

 North Shore: Hollyburn Mountain

-Enjoy stunning views all the way to the peak, where you can see Vancouver, Burrard Inlet, and the Lions.
+Enjoy stunning views all the way to the peak!
+You can see Vancouver, the Burrard Inlet, and the Lions.

 Ridge Meadows: UBC Malcolm Knapp Research Forest

-Maintained by the Faculty of Forestry at the University of British Columbia, it is virtually open all year – from February to November.
+Maintained by the Faculty of Forestry at UBC, it is open from February to November.

-There are many options for trails to hike here, so it’s recommended to pick up a map at the office building by the gate to the park.
+There are many options for trails to hike here.
+Maps are available for pick up at the office building by the gate to the park.